 Carbon monoxide (CO) is an invisible, odorless and tasteless gas.
-It’s produced by incomplete fuel combustion usually caused by not enough oxygen.
-In your residence, appliances that rely on natural gas, charcoal, wood or kerosene are vulnerable.
+It’s produced by incomplete fuel combustion frequently caused by not enough oxygen.
+In your house, appliances that rely on natural gas, charcoal, wood or kerosene are susceptible.
 Especially if they are not working properly or have been installed improperly.

-Vehicle exhaust fumes from attached garages, as well as poorly operating fireplaces can also create carbon monoxide.
-CO is dangerous to the body and is deadly at high levels or with extended exposure.
+Vehicle exhaust fumes from attached garages, as well as malfunctioning fireplaces can also create carbon monoxide.
+CO is dangerous to the body and is deadly at high levels or with prolonged exposure.